 Belshazzar’s Impious Feast

-1 Belshazzar the king gave a great feast for a thousand of his nobles, and drank wine before the thousand.
-2 Belshazzar, while he tasted the wine, commanded that the golden and silver vessels which Nebuchadnezzar his father had taken out of the temple which was in Jerusalem be brought to him; that the king and his nobles, his wives and his concubines, might drink from them.
-3 Then they brought the golden vessels that were taken from the temple–the house of God–in Jerusalem; and the king and his lords, his wives and his concubines, drank from them.
-4 They drank wine, and praised the gods of gold, and of silver, of bronze, of iron, of wood, and of stone.
+1 Belshazzar the king gave a great feast for a thousand of his nobles and drank wine before the thousand.
+2 Belshazzar, while he tasted the wine, commanded that the golden and silver vessels which Nebuchadnezzar his father had taken out of the temple which was in Jerusalem be brought to him so that the king and his nobles, his wives and his concubines, might drink from them.
+3 Then they brought the golden vessels that were taken from the temple–the house of God–in Jerusalem, and the king and his lords, his wives and his concubines drank from them.
+4 They drank wine and praised the gods of gold and of silver, of bronze, of iron, of wood, and of stone.

 The Handwriting on the Wall

 5 In the same hour, the fingers of a man’s hand came out and wrote near the lamp stand on the plaster of the wall of the king’s palace.
 The king saw the part of the hand that wrote.
 6 Then the king’s face turned pale, and his thoughts troubled him so that the joints of his hip shook, and his knees knocked.

 7 The king cried aloud to bring in the magicians, enchanters, astrologers, and diviners.
 The king spoke and said to the wise men of Babylon,

 “Whoever reads this writing, and shows me its interpretation, shall be clothed with purple and have a chain of gold around his neck and shall be the third ranking ruler in the kingdom.”

 8 Then all the king’s wise men came in, but they could not read the writing and could not reveal the interpretation to the king.
 9 Then king Belshazzar was greatly troubled, and his face turned pale, and his nobles were perplexed.